finsberg/IN1910_H22/book/docs/setup/setup.md

 ```
 conda env create -f environment.yml
 ```
-This will create a new environment called `IN1910`, see [Virtual ennvironments](#virtual-environments) for more info about virtual environments.
+This will create a new environment called `IN1910`, see [Virtual environments](#virtual-environments) for more info about virtual environments.

 ## Installing third party packages with conda